Simulate

 Returns:

-Generates the decay values associated with ad stocking.
+Generates the decay and returns values associated with ad stocking and diminishing returns.

 Parameters: